janvmusic/Learning/data-intensive-apps/chapter11.md

 You can use the log compacted to obtain a full copy of the db

+#### **API Support for change streams**
+Increasingly, dbs are beginning to support change streams as a first-class interface.

+### Event Sourcing
+**Event sourcing**, although its similar (in concept) to stream systems, it has subtle differences.

+Similarly to change data capture, **Event sourcing** involves storing all changes to the app state as a log of change events.

+The difference between data capture and **Event Sourcing** is that event sourcing applies the idea at a different level of abstraction.

+- Change Data capture, the **app uses the db** in a mutable way, **updating and deleting records at will.** The changes are extracted from the db log.
+This ensures the order of the changes, avoiding race conditions.

+- In event sourcing, **the app logic is explicitly built on the basis of immutable events that are written to an event log**.
+The event store is **append-only**, and updates or deletes are discouraged or prohibited.
+The events are to **reflect things that happened at the app level** rather than low-level stage changes.

+Event sourcing is a powerful technique for data modeling.

+From an app point of view, it is more meaningful to record the user's actions as immutable events, rather than recording the effect of those actions on a mutable db.

+Event sourcing is about recording "Why happened (Event)" instead of "What it did (Side effect)"

+Event sourcing is similar to the chronicle data model, and there are also similarities between an event log and the fact table that you find in a star schema

+#### **Deriving current state from the event log**
+An event log by itself is not very useful, because user generally expect to see the current state of a system, no the history of modifications.

+Thus, apps that use event sourcing need to take the log of events and transform it into app state that is suitable for showing to a user

+This transformation needs to be **deterministic**.
+In this case, log compaction needs to be handled differently.

+- Update events in CDC usually contains a completely new record, so the current state is derived by the last row written.
+Log compaction then can discard older records
+- With event sourcing, events are modeled at a higher level: an event typically expresses the intent of a user action, not the result of the action.
+In this case, later events typically do not override prior events.
+So systems keep all the events and log compaction is not possible.

+Apps that use event sourcing typically have some mechanisms for storing snapshots of the current state that is derived from the log of events.

+This is only a performance optimization to speed up reads and recovery from crashes;

+THe intention is that the system is able to store all raw events forever and reprocess the full event log whenever required.

+**Commands and events**
+The event sourcing philosophy is careful to distinguish between `events` and `commands`
+- When a request from a user first arrives, it is initially a **command**.
+At this point it **may still fail**.
+- This means that it can be **validated** and **then transformed** to an event
+- An event is `durable` and `immutable`
+- At the point of an event is generated, it becomes a **fact**

+A consumer of the event stream is not allowed to reject an event

+By the time the consumers see the event, it is already an immutable part of the log, and it may have already been seen by other consumers.

+**Important** Command validations needs to be synchronous! before it becomes an event

+### State, Streams, and Immutability
+The immutable principle is what makes event sourcing and change data capture so powerful

+We normally think of db as storing the current state of the application.
+However, **the nature of state is that it changes.**

+_How does this fit with immutability?_
+Whenever you have state that changes, that state is the result of the events that mutated it over time

 ## Concepts
 **Batch processing** => Read a set of files as input and produce a new set of output files.